Retinal Detachment [en Español]

 Common methods of repairing a retinal detachment include:

-- Pneumatic retinopexy.
+- Pneumatic retinopexy .
 In this procedure, your eye doctor injects a gas bubble into the middle of the eyeball.
-The gas bubble floats to the detached area and presses lightly against the detached retina, flattening it so that the fluid below it can be reabsorbed.
+The gas bubble floats to the detached area and lightly presses the detached retina to the wall of the eye.
 The eye doctor then uses a freezing probe (cryopexy) or laser beam (photocoagulation) to seal the tear in the retina.

 Common methods of repairing a retinal tear include:

 - Laser photocoagulation , in which an intense beam of light travels through the eye and makes tiny burns around the tear in the retina.
 The burns form scars that prevent fluid from getting under the retina.

 - Cryopexy (freezing), in which your eye doctor uses a probe to freeze and seal the retina around the tear.